AndrewWalker/statefultransitions/content/post/snakes-and-ladders.md

 $$

 Where $\mathbf{1}$ is the column vector of ones.
-While it's possible to solve the equation like this, but only just, it's not an effective way to way to use a computer to solve the equation.
+While it's possible to solve the equation like this, but only just, it's not an effective way to use a computer to solve the equation.
 Solutions to linear equations on a computer are solved in the form: